stephaneey/azure-and-k8s-architecture/cheat sheets/aks.md

 # Cheat Sheet for Networking, Identity and Service Meshes

 > DISCLAIMER: I'll try to keep this up to date but the Cloud is a moving target so there might be gaps by the time you look at this cheat sheet!
 Always double-check if what is depicted in the cheat sheet still reflects the current situation.
-I only took into account the **most** frequently used services, not the entire Azure service catalog.

 ![aks-networking-identity-meshes](./images/aks-identity-network-meshes.png)